 What is a life interest trust?

-It is a trust that is established to provide the beneficiary with (who is known as the ‘life tenant’) the right to receive the income (after expenses) from the trust.
+It is a trust that is established to provide a beneficiary with the right to receive the income (after expenses) from the trust.
+The beneficiary is known as the life tenant.
 This right is usually given for their lifetime.
-On their death the trust fund passes the other named beneficiaries, known as the ‘residuary beneficiaries’.
+On their death the trust fund is passed to the other named beneficiaries, known as the ‘residuary beneficiaries’.

 A life interest trust can be established either in your lifetime or by your Will.